 Although the current scandal festers in my backwaters, I initially refrained from blogging about it as there were insufficient facts on the ground.
 However, when international media got the story hopelessly wrong, I published a precursor, ‘Were Knysna Elephants Tortured?’, in which I emphasised that there were 2 sides to this story.
 Actually, there are more, with some falling into the same camp.
 Primarily, there’s Lisette Wither’s (KEP owner), Debbie Young’s (KEP’s elephant researcher), Gerhard Van Rooyen’s (owner of some of the elephants that were abused), CapeNature’s (responsible for wildlife in the Western Cape), Wendy Willson’s (NSPCA inspector) and Greg Vogt’s (ex-manager of KEP).
 And, of course, there is you, the public, who has ranged from vicious to supportive but rarely in between.

 What’s certain is that this story is as muddy as it gets.
-In pursuit of the truth, i had to abandon my personal goal of submitting an article to a Sunday newspaper lest i become another hack exploiting the situation rather than helping it through clarity.
-I have spoken to 6 people of the people involved so far but the main article will have to wait as there’s no ways that i can yet combine their differing versions into a whole that will inform you so that you can make an informed (not emotional) opinion.
+In pursuit of the truth, I had to abandon my personal goal of submitting an article to a Sunday newspaper lest I become another hack exploiting the situation rather than helping it through clarity.
+I have spoken to 6 people of the people involved so far but the main article will have to wait as there are no ways that I can yet combine their differing versions into a whole that will inform you so that you can make an informed (not emotional) opinion.

-As these were intended as resources rather than complete interviews, i haven’t hammered anyone where clarification was needed or where there was conflict between interviews.
+As these were intended as resources rather than complete interviews, I haven’t hammered anyone where clarification was needed or where there was a conflict between interviews.
 As said, there will be a bigger article (next week).